caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 I have no CI/CD pipeline.
 I do have a bunch of integration tests, but I run them manually.
 I will eventually get round to setting up some kind of automated testing, but so far there's been no need.

+Just to be clear: when I run my integration tests, they happen on my laptop and use a test instance of the database.
+It's only when I do manual high-level testing on the idle staging server that the production database is used.

 ## What about the database?

 There is only one database instance, so you might think this could be a problem.
 Martin Fowler, who wrote a [great article about blue-green deployments](https://martinfowler.com/bliki/BlueGreenDeployment.html) says the following: